Lakeville road rage attack leaves man with 'significant injuries'; suspect has so far eluded capture

 The police detective on the case, Scott Frame, declined Wednesday to provide any specifics about the encounter, other than calling the attack a "road rage assault" and saying "it does concern us that the injuries were that severe."

-Frame did say he was relieved there was no indication that either man had a weapon.
+Frame said he was relieved there was no indication that either man had a weapon.
 "Bringing in weapons, it doesn't improve things," he said.

 Mark Henderson, his mother-in-law and the other driver were outside the store's entrance, where the suspect "was cussing and saying things.
-My husband was trying to calm the situation explaining, 'Hey, I was using my blinker,' " she quoted Mark Henderson as saying.
-"He doesn't believe he did anything wrong on the freeway.
+My husband was trying to calm the situation explaining, 'Hey, I was using my blinker,' " she said.
+"He doesn't believe he did anything wrong on the freeway."

 Mark Henderson sent his mother-in-law inside to find help from store personnel while he dealt with the driver, who soon started walking around to the back of the store as their verbal back-and-forth continued.